OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

 Configuration might be different in different environment (testing, staging or productive).
 To solve this problem OXID eShop uses another directory with configuration files located in `var/environment/<shop-id>/`.

-Example structure you can see bellow:
+Example structure you can see below:

 .. code::